 This policy is equally applicable to current Boarders and Day girls and their parents.
-It is available on the School website and on request from the Headmistress's PA, Mrs Andria Balboa at abalboa@mayfieldgirls.org.
+This policy is written for the parents of current registered pupils (i.e., those pupils on the current school roll), and parents of past pupils if the complaint was initially raised when the pupil was still registered.
+It is equally applicable to current Boarders and Day girls and their parents.
+The policy does not include parents of prospective pupils (i.e., those who have yet to join the school.).
+It is available on the School website and on request from the Headmistress's PA, at headmistress@mayfieldgirls.org.
 It is also available to all staff in the School's network J Drive Policies and Procedures folder.